dszlachta/trueblocks-explorer/README.md

 ### Installing TrueBlocks Core and Core Applications

 Download and install the **trueblocks-core** repo.
 First you need to setup your build environment.
-Do that by following the instructions for your operating system on this page: [trueblocks-core](https://github.com/Great-Hill-Corporation/trueblocks-core/blob/master/src/other/install/INSTALL.md).
-The, in your development folder:
+Do that by following the instructions for your operating system on this page: [Installation Instructions](https://github.com/Great-Hill-Corporation/trueblocks-core/blob/master/src/other/install/INSTALL.md).
+Summarizing:

 ```
 git clone https://github.com/Great-Hill-Corporation/trueblocks-core